Via Mizner

 It was in this spirit that Mizner set out to create Via Mizner.
-The result is a European-type, pedestrian village with complex, charming and irregular buildings that house shops, offices and residences.
-Via Mizner (and adjacent Via Parigi) is an interesting combination of Mediterranean Revival and Spanish Colonial Revival architecture mixed with a touch of old Venice, adapted to South Florida's tropical climate.
+The result is a European-type, pedestrian village with complex and irregular buildings that house shops, offices and residences.
+Via Mizner (and adjacent Via Parigi) is a combination of Mediterranean Revival and Spanish Colonial Revival architecture mixed with a touch of old Venice, adapted to South Florida's tropical climate.
 The roofs are terracotta barrel tiles while the white stucco walls are punctuated with numerous, irregular shaped windows, wooden balconies, pecky-cypress accents and balustrades, many with decorative ironwork details.
-The staircases leading up to the residential units have risers made of colorful ceramic tiles while occasional palm trees reminds us of the tropical setting.
+The staircases leading up to the residential units have risers made of colorful ceramic tiles while occasional palm trees remind us of the tropical setting.

 In a pre-mall era, Via Mizner became a unique experience in America, where one could get fresh air while walking and shopping in small stores and galleries that were welcoming in a non-commercial atmosphere.

 Via Mizner's combination of architectural styles and decorative detail quickly became Palm Beach's signature look.
 As the decades passed, countless architects, city planners and designers have copied Mizner's unique design, which can be identified throughout Florida today.

 Via Mizner houses twenty well-known shops and businesses as well as a small number of residential apartments.
 The most famed address is 1, Via Mizner, the architect's own majestic, five-story, tower-like residence called Villa Mizner.
 The history of this residence is chronicled in Richard René Silvin's book Villa Mizner: The House that Changed Palm Beach (2014).
 The architect designed the top floor as a single room, which he used as his office.
 Sixteen windows span the four sides of his office-floor and overlook the entire island of Palm Beach.
 Mizner's pet monkey, Johnny Brown, is buried at the foot of the home's 35-by-40 foot living room.